the-vegetarian-vampire/CPPBox/README.md

 * RDMA allows direct memory access from the memory of one computer to that of another without involving either one's operating system.
 This is beneficial for HFT as it reduces latency in network communications.
 * It's a technology that permits high-throughput, low-latency networking, which is used in supercomputing and financial applications.

-A delimiter is a character or sequence of characters used to separate distinct regions or elements in data.
-It marks boundaries between different items.
-  - In CSV files: , separates values.
-  - In programming: ; separates statements.
-  - In string parsing: a space might separate words.
-  - In JSON: { and } delimit objects; [ and ] delimit arrays.

 `uint_fast32` - defined in the <cstdint> - the fastest unsigned integer type with a width of at least 32 bits.